Mariana-Tek/engineering-ladder/README.md

 * [Technical Lead](roles/technical_lead.md)
 * [Directly Responsible Individual (DRI)](roles/directly_responsible_individual.md)

+## For New Employees

+If you are new to the team, please don't panic while reading the expectations for engineers at your level!
+Our codebase is huge and complicated, and it's normal to spend 6-12 months on the team before you feel like you know the lay of the land.
+You will contribute code before then, of course!
+We do a lot of pair programming and skill-sharing during the onboarding process, and you'll start off with small, well-defined tickets to build up your confidence.
+Ramping up to your full capabilities will take a while -- and that's okay!

 ## Shared Expectations

 These behaviors are expected of engineers at all levels: